 Secretary of the Interior Ryan Zinke proposed a new plan in January 2018 for leasing America’s federal offshore waters for oil and gas drilling.
 You’ve read about his plan in Site Selection.
 A new report from the National Resources Defense Council and the National Parks Conservation Association has a decidedly different viewpoint:

 “This may be the last summer that Americans experience the unspoiled beauty of our coastal national parks if the Trump Administration succeeds in opening vast areas of our coastline to drilling,” said Mark Wenzler, senior vice president of conservation programs for National Parks Conservation Association.
 “National parks are too important to America’s families and economy to risk spoiling them with industrial drill rigs, oil sheens, and tar balls.”

-Rhodium Group has released its , in the absence of a federal plan.
+Rhodium Group has released its analysis of various states’ carbon pricing plans, in the absence of a federal plan.
 In general, the price is still low.